 The HeartSine Samaritan PAD AED is one of the smallest AEDs available.
 Its compact size makes it perfect to transport from point A to point B without struggle.
-Along with its small size, the AED is fairly easy to use – simply pressing the green on-button will turn on the AED, which will cue further instructions.
+Along with its small size, the AED is fairly straightforward to use – simply pressing the green on-button will turn it on, which will cue further instructions.
 The voice instructions are clear and efficiently identified so that no critical step is missed in the emergency assistance process.

 Another popular option is the Cardiac Science Powerheart G3 AED.
-This AED is the easiest AED to use, second to the Philips Onsite AED (see next section).
-Cardiac Science is similar to the Philips AED in that it is easy to use and has self-checking features.
-The layout is also similar to that of the Philips Onsite AED, with the pads easily accessible on the front.
-The main difference between these two AEDs is the size.
+This device is the easiest AED to use second to the Philips Onsite AED (see next section).
+Cardiac Science is similar to the Philips defibrillator in that it is not difficult to use and has self-checking features.
+The layout is also similar to that of the Philips Onsite AED, with the pads accessible on the front.
+The main difference between these two life-saving machines is the size.

 The Cardiac Science Powerheart G3 AED is one of the largest AEDs.
-Double the weight of the Philips Onsite AED, the Cardiac Science AED is the second largest AED available (the first largest being the Zoll AED).
+Double the weight of the Philips Onsite AED, the Cardiac Science AED is the second largest defibrillator available (the first largest being the Zoll AED).
 This may cause accessibility issues for some using the AED depending on where it needs to be transported.
 As well, it is more difficult for a child to use the AED as they may not have the strength to remove the AED from its hanging place on the wall.
-An AED should be easy for anyone to use – adult, child, elder, everyone!
-When the size limits the amount of people who can help, it is not the easiest AED to use after all.
+An AED should be effortless for anyone to use – adult, child, elder, everyone!
+When the size limits the amount of people who can help, it is not the most functional to use after all.

-Of all of the Philips life-saving machines, the Philips Onsite AED is the easiest one to use.
+Of all of the Philips life-saving machines, the Philips Onsite AED is the best and uncomplicated one to use.
 This compact and light-weight device is perfect for storing in a number of locations – the office, a small store, board room, café, etc.!
-What makes the Onsite AED so easy to use is the layout and storage of all the accessories.
-The battery is safely secured on the back of the AED and the SMART pads are directly on the front.
+What makes the Onsite AED so functional is the layout and storage of all the accessories.
+The battery is safely secured on the back of the device and the SMART pads are directly on the front.
 Unlike other AEDs, you only have to pull of the tab on the front to access the pads (which are already plugged in to the machine).

 Of all life-saving devices, the Philips Onsite is the easiest AED to use.
-Everything is easily found on the device (no hidden compartments) and the voice-activated instructions (for administrating shocks as well as CPR instructions) are quick and clear.
-Once you turn on the machine, the AED will immediately begin to give you easy-to-follow directions.
-This AED has been made so that even a child could use it!
+Everything is accessible on the device (no hidden compartments) and the voice-activated instructions (for administrating shocks as well as CPR instructions) are quick and clear.
+Once you turn on the machine, the AED will immediately begin to give you straightforward directions.
+This device has been made so that even a child could use it!
 No experience is necessary to use this device.
-You want an AED that can explain what to do and is simple to use with no hassle involved!
+You want a defibrillator that can explain what to do and is simple to use with no hassle involved!
 That is why the Philips Onsite AED is the easiest AED to use and should be your first choice!